-- This EPA builds on the clinical abilities and focuses on recognizing the limits for nonsurgical management, applying an algorithm for the management of epistaxis beyond nasal packing and chemical cautery (i.e. involving interventional radiology and/or surgical cautery/ligation). - The surgical approach may include endoscopic cauterization as well as sphenopalatine artery ligation and/or ethmoid artery ligation.
+- This EPA builds on the clinical abilities and focuses on recognizing the limits for non-surgical management, applying an algorithm for the management of epistaxis beyond nasal packing and chemical cautery (i.e. involving interventional radiology and/or surgical cautery/ligation). - The surgical approach may include endoscopic cauterization as well as sphenopalatine artery ligation and/or ethmoid artery ligation.
 A procedure that only involves endoscopic cautery would not be sufficient for the achievement of this EPA. - The procedural aspects of this EPA may be observed in simulation.

-Management: medical; interventional radiology; surgical.
+- Options: medical management; interventional radiology; surgical intervention